 Upon successful completion of both weeks, a CIT may be invited back as a volunteer to another camp session later in the summer.

-Successful applicants will benefits from:
+Successful applicants will benefit from:

-two weeks of skill development, team building and mentoring at Kidston.
+two weeks of skill development, team building and mentoring at Kidston

 personal faith development and leadership skills